Fierce cyclone rips into India; 550,000 flee to shelters

 But he complained the government had not provided food.
 Some shelters were dilapidated and TV images showed crowds standing in the rain outside one overcrowded building.

-Large waves pounded beaches and villagers told a television station that surging sea levels has pushed water hundreds of feet (meters) inland in low-lying areas.
+Large waves pounded beaches and villagers told a television station that surging sea levels has pushed water hundreds of feet (metres) inland in low-lying areas.

 Higher sea levels driven by storm surges can cause the worst destruction.
-Phailin was forecast to drive sea levels up 11 feet at its peak.
+Phailin was forecast to drive sea levels up 11 feet (3.5 meters) at its peak.

 "The biggest threat right now is the storm surge along the coast," said Eric Holthaus, meteorologist for Quartz magazine.